A Field Guide to the

 Funnel Weavers

 Quick ID Tell Flat sheet web ending in a tubular funnel retreat.
 Spider waits just inside the funnel, ready to charge out.
-Two prominent posterior spinnerets protrude past the abdomen.
+Two prominent rear silk spinners protrude past the abdomen.

 Size